IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 + The hyperparameter optimization of the Scikit-learn LDA model, namely the parameters n_components and learning_decay, has been done through the grid search method.

-+ In order to to overcome the instability of the sklearn and gensim lda/ldamulticore approaches, a Gensim Ensemble has been implemented.
++ In order to to overcome the instability and non-reproducibility of the sklearn and gensim lda/ldamulticore approaches, a Gensim Ensemble LDA has been implemented.

 #### 1. LDA model using Scikit-learn
 #### Results